Standard on Rodent Identification

 The purpose of this standard is to ensure that the advantages and disadvantages for animal identification methods in addition to the required training for certain techniques are communicated to animal users.

-Scope of Applicability
+Scope

-All research personnel engaged in the identification process for rodents within their animal colony.
+This Standard applies to all research personnel engaged in the identification process for rodents within their animal colony.

-The UNC-CH Institutional Animal Care and Use Committee (IACUC) expects that anyone involved in animal work at the University will comply with this Standard.
+The University of North Carolina at Chapel Hill ("UNC-Chapel Hill") Institutional Animal Care and Use Committee (IACUC) expects that anyone involved in animal work at the university will comply with this Standard.
 Requests for exceptions to this Standard must be reviewed and approved by the IACUC.

 Standard